-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision School 'Open Days' in autumn term to allow prospective parents to observe the school at work.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Prospective families are invited to observe the school at work.
 Transition programme in place every summer term for new intake.
-This includes, parent meetings, school sessions, pre-school visits etc. Strong links in place with feeder Nurseries In the summer term all pupils spend a session in their new classroom.
+This includes, parent meetings, school sessions, pre-school visits etc. Strong links in place with Little Otters Nursery.
+Pupils who may need extra support at transition from KS2 to KS3 are identified and staff arrange an early liaison with the receiving school.
+EYFS teacher visits Little Otters Nursery prior to children starting school.
+Early liaison with feeder nursery for pupils entering school with EHC plan.
+HT and Class teacher/SENDCo attend transition meeting.
+Class teacher/SENDCo works with keyworker, parents and other professionals in the summer term to ensure transition is

+In the summer term all pupils spend a session in their new classroom.
 In-depth discussions take place between teachers before children move to new classes.
-Strong links with feeder secondary schools.
-Pupils from Y2 to Y6 visit local secondary school for learning opportunities.
+Links with secondary schools, especially Sir James Smith's School.
 In-depth discussion takes place between school staff and staff from secondary school to inform Y7 tutor groups.
-Pupils who may need extra support at transition from KS2 to KS3 are identified and staff liaise early with the receiving school. • EYFS teacher visits feeder Nursery settings prior to children starting school. • Transition from EYFS to KS1 achieved by grouping YR and Y1 together in same class. • French teacher from local secondary school works fortnightly with Y5/Y6 children.
-Early liaison with feeder nursery for pupils entering school with ECH plan.
-HT and Class teacher/SENDCo attend transition meeting.
-Class teacher/SENDCo works with keyworker, parents and other professionals in the summer term to ensure transition is effective, provision is in place and suitable TA support is allocated for start of autumn term.
+Transition from EYFS to KS1 achieved by grouping YR and Y1 together in same class. effective, provision is in place and suitable TA support is allocated for start of autumn term.
 Additional visits to school are offered for children with their keyworker.
-Training accessed from the Early Years Inclusion Service for EYFS staff when children with more complex needs join school.
 Annual Review of Statement/EHC Plan at Year 5 plans in advance for secondary transition.
 Secondary school SENDCo invited to review.
-Children on Record of Need are offered additional visits to secondary school in the summer term.
+Children on Record of Need are offered additional visits to secondary school in the summer term. --- --- --